 The tool monitors the internet taking into account the selected keywords.
 AFM CLUSTER's case, the search markers that are being used are mainly the following topics:

 - Turning;

-- o Grinding;
+- Grinding;

 - o Milling;

 - o EDM;

-- o Broaching;
+- Broaching;

-- Metal forming.
+- o Metal forming.

 The software allows to periodically monitor information sources such as: